 To view the Lanvale Forest Annexation Report please click here

-In the event of an emergency “911” should always be dialed immediately to allow for emergency personnel to assist you in a timely manner.
-Once contact is made, you will be required to provide a brief explanation of the nature of the emergency along with general contact information for dispatch and record keeping purposes.
-Keep in mind it is always a good idea to try and be as descriptive as possible to allow for appropriate resources to be allocated to your emergency.
+In the event of an emergency, dial 911 immediately to allow for emergency personnel to assist you in a timely manner.
+Once contact is made, you will be required to provide a brief explanation of the nature of the emergency, along with general contact information for dispatch and record-keeping purposes.
+It is always a good idea to be as descriptive as possible so the appropriate resources can be allocated to your emergency.

-If you are the victim of an offense in Leland where a report is taken, you may contact the Leland Police Department M-F, 8 AM – 5PM to obtain a copy of the report.
-You must allow 2 - 3 business days for the reports to be processed and available to be provided to you.
-If you are the guardian or parent of a juvenile involved in an incident, you may obtain a copy of an incident report.
+If you are the victim of an offense in Leland in which a report is taken, you may contact the Leland Police Department between 8:00 AM - 5:00 PM, Monday - Friday to obtain a copy of the report.
+You must allow 2 - 3 business days for the reports to be processed and available.

 If you are the parent or guardian of a juvenile involved in an incident, you may obtain a copy of that incident report.

 Like incident reports, accident (or collision) reports require 2 - 3 days to process and be available to the individuals involved.

 Please allow 10 business days for collision reports to be completed.
 Collision reports will be available through Crash Docs.

 The Leland Police Department is always grateful for the interest our concerned citizens have in volunteering.